MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/set-screen-resolution-unattended-mode.md

 Set the screen resolution for unattended flows using the Window registry.
 This method can be used with Power Automate flows starting with version 2.35.

 > [!IMPORTANT]
-> This task contains steps that tell you how to modify the registry.
-However, serious problems might occur if you modify the registry incorrectly.
-Therefore, make sure that you follow these steps carefully.
-For added protection, back up the registry before you modify it.
-Then, you can restore the registry if a problem occurs.
-For more information about how to back up and restore the registry, go to: [How to back up and restore the registry in Windows](https://support.microsoft.com/kb/322756).
->
 > Setting the **ScreenResolutionEnabled** registry key to 1 overrides the settings in the UIFlowService.exe.config file.
 The registry settings for screen resolution persist after an upgrade of Power Automate Desktop, the **UIFlowService.exe.config** file is overwritten with default values during upgrades.

 Open the registry editor (Windows key + R, and type 'regedit'), and then set the following values.